Ace Tone FM-2

 "Irama Megah" was a music store that opened in 1970 on Gajah Mada Street in Jakarta.
 Surprisingly, the store did not carry local instruments but reportedly specialized in selling imports from Japan and China.In Indonesia at that time, alongside Yamaha Electones and Hammond products, this Ace Tone Effector likely adorned the store’s display windows as the latest musical equipment to arrive from across the sea.
 The site of the store is now a shopping mall, but in the dim light of its underground warehouse, the FM-2s continued to wait quietly for their moment to shine.

-So, who exactly was Ace Tone, the company behind these instruments?
+So, who exactly was Ace Tone, the creator of these instruments?

 Ace Tone is a Japanese electronic instrument manufacturer founded in the early 1960s by Ikutaro Kakehashi, the genius who would later establish Roland and fundamentally transform the global music scene with innovative products like the TR-808 and JUNO series.
-At a time when the term “Effector” wasn’t even common, he was already exploring the possibilities of guitar sound.In the late 1960s, as foreign-made fuzz pedals like the Maestro FZ-1 and Tone Bender began to take the world by storm, it was Ace Tone’s fuzz series that first emerged from a garage in Japan.
+At a time when the term “Effector” wasn’t even common, he was already exploring the possibilities of guitar sound.In the late 1960s, as foreign-made fuzz pedals like the Maestro FZ-1 and Tone Bender began to take the world by storm, the Ace Tone fuzz series was born in a Japanese garage.

 "Perhaps the local guitarists, too, had their hearts racing at the radical sound produced by this black box."

-When I thought of that, I felt my heart tremble at the invisible historical connections woven by the universal language of music.
+When I think of that, I feel my heart tremble at the invisible historical connections woven by the universal language of music.

 An advertisement for “Irama Megah” from that era